codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 ### Fastening the type seatbelt

 Let's start with the dates, you know there are not multiple date format and isn't a problem that we face frequently.
-We have to date fields that are going to throw and exception just when we execute the query, the problem is that is already too late, we don't want them to reach the database.
+We have to date fields that are going to throw an exception just when we execute the query, the problem is that is already too late, we don't want them to reach the database.

 ```java
 class SearchService {